A quick glance at his top three achievements will give you one reason why.

 “I usually like to sleep late, but now I have got a son who wants to be up at 5 am, he keeps me on my toes!"

-Mikkel Hansen may look like a man who has it all, but inside burns the same fierce competitor who has taken Denmark to the top of the world.
+Hansen may have won all there is to win in handball, and while he doesn't say much, inside burns the same fierce competitor who has taken Denmark to the summit of the sport.

 Champions like Hansen always want more.
-For the 32-year-old, more starts with defending Denmark's title at the Tokyo 2020 Olympics in 2021.
+For the 33-year-old, more starts with Sunday's final against Sweden and then defending Denmark's title at the Tokyo 2020 Olympics in summer 2021 on the horizon.